 I thought of many ways to entice you, website visitor and reader.
-I considered various bits of marketing copy for this webpage.
-Ultimately I decided to include the Prologue from a collection of short stories I wrote, titled STORIES OF CRISS.
-The Prologue captures the essence of what I do and serves as a conveyance of my sentiments and sincere invitation.
+I considered various additional bits of sparkling marketing copy to include here on this webpage.
+Ultimately, I decided to include the Prologue from a collection of short stories I wrote, titled STORIES OF CRISS.
+It captures the essence of what I do and conveys my sentiments as invitation for your support.

 Thanks for reading, and I hope you decide to become a Supporter.